View definition artifact in Azure Managed Applications

 version No The version of the platform used to render the view.

 targetResourceType Yes The target resource type.
-This resource type will be displayed for resource onboarding.
+This resource type is displayed for resource onboarding.

 Looking for help